devmotion/pycalibration/README.md

 `pycalibration` provides different calibration tests that estimate the p-value of the null hypothesis that a model is calibrated, based on a set of predictions and outcomes:
-- `ct.ConsistencyTest` estimates the p-value with consistency resampling for a given calibration error estimator
+- `ca.ConsistencyTest` estimates the p-value with consistency resampling for a given calibration error estimator
-- `ct.DistributionFreeSKCETest` computes distribution-free (and therefore usually quite weak) upper bounds of the p-value for different estimators of the SKCE
+- `ca.DistributionFreeSKCETest` computes distribution-free (and therefore usually quite weak) upper bounds of the p-value for different estimators of the SKCE
-- `ct.AsymptoticBlockSKCETest` estimates the p-value based on the asymptotic distribution of the unbiased block estimator of the SKCE
+- `ca.AsymptoticBlockSKCETest` estimates the p-value based on the asymptotic distribution of the unbiased block estimator of the SKCE
-- `ct.AsymptoticSKCETest` estimates the p-value based on the asymptotic distribution of the unbiased estimator of the SKCE
+- `ca.AsymptoticSKCETest` estimates the p-value based on the asymptotic distribution of the unbiased estimator of the SKCE
-- `ct.AsymptoticCMETest` estimates the p-value based on the asymptotic distribution of the UCME
+- `ca.AsymptoticCMETest` estimates the p-value based on the asymptotic distribution of the UCME

 ```pycon
 >>> from pycalibration import caltests as ct